oplS16projects/16A.D.---FP-SVG/README.md

 The project will make use of several concepts.

 * **Recursion**
-  * Recursive HOPs, such as map and filter, will be used to retrieve data from the lists populated with "elements" displayed on the     screen.
+  * Recursive HOPs, such as map and filter, will be used to retrieve data from the lists populated with "element" objects.

-* **State modification and object-orientation**
+* **Object-orientation**
-  * Objects will be used to store individual "elements" data and properties.
-Each object's state will be modified to adjust/update element's properties.
+  * Objects will be used to store individual "elements" parameters.

 ### Deliverable and Demonstration
 The deliverable will be a GUI application with minimalistic toolset and a canvas, where primitive objects, such as lines, squares and circles will be placed.
 The application will allow to store canvas drawing in form of SVG document, and be able to render SVG documents